 On your final days aboard, enjoy one last chance to view the marine life of these southern waters.
 And gather to toast your epic voyage at a festive farewell dinner.

-After breakfast, disembark on the New Zealand mainland in the town of Bluff, one of the oldest European settlements in New Zealand, with a strong maritime history.
+After breakfast, disembark on the New Zealand mainland in the town of Dunedin, known for its Victorian and Edwardian architecture.
 Transfer to the airport to fly to Auckland and spend the night at your hotel.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.